Mattress Testing: How We Test and Score

 Reputable Third-Party Review Ratings

-An “A+” rating on Better Business Bureau or an “Excellent” rating on Trustpilot indicates that a company prioritizes customer service, while a poor rating suggests low-quality service.
+An “A+” rating on Better Business Bureau or an “Excellent” rating on Trustpilot indicates that a company prioritizes customer service.
+On the other hand, a BBB rating below “C” or a Trustpilot rating of “Poor” or “Bad” suggests low-quality service.
 We award points for high ratings and deduct for low ratings.

 Onsite Customer Reviews